Tennessee vs. Florida Atlantic Predictions & Picks - NCAA Tournament Sweet 16

 Tennessee Performance Insights

-- The Volunteers rank 157th in college basketball with 94.6 points scored per 100 possessions, and second in college basketball defensively with 76.8 points conceded per 100 possessions.
+- The Volunteers average 94.6 points per 100 possessions on offense (157th in college basketball), and allow 76.8 points per 100 possessions (second in college basketball).

-- Tennessee has committed 2.6 fewer turnovers per game than its opponents, averaging 11.4 (132nd in college basketball action) while forcing 14 (44th in college basketball).
+- Tennessee has come out ahead in the turnover battle by 2.6 turnovers per game, committing 11.4 (132nd in college basketball play) while forcing 14 (44th in college basketball).

 Not all offers available in all states, please visit BetMGM for the latest promotions for your area.
 Must be 21+ to gamble, please wager responsibly.
 If you or someone you know has a gambling problem, contact 1-800-GAMBLER.